ImageMagick/Usage-Markdown/layers/index.md

 Look carefully at the result.
 The offset and blurriness of the shadow is different in different parts of the image.
-It is very thin between images in adjacent layers, but very thick when it falls on a image, or even the background much deeper down.
+It is very thin between images in adjacent layers, but very thick when it falls on an image, or even the background much deeper down.

 Of course in this example, the shadow offset is probably too large, but the result seems very realistic giving a better sense of depth to the layers.